The Impact of the French Securities Transaction Tax on Market Liquidity and Volatility

 Université Paris I Panthéon-Sorbonne - Centre d'Economie de la Sorbonne (CES)

 CEPII, Centre d'Etudes Prospectives et d'Info.
 Internationales, Paris; Université Paris Ouest - Nanterre, La Défense - EconomiX

 In this paper, we assess the impact of the securities transaction tax (STT) introduced in France in 2012 on market liquidity and volatility.
-To identify causality, we rely on the unique design of this tax that is imposed only on large French firms, all listed on Euronext.
-This provides two reliable control groups (smaller French firms and foreign firms also listed on Euronext) and allows using difference-in-difference methodology to isolate the impact of the tax from other economic changes occurring simultaneously.
-We find that the STT has reduced trading volume, but we find no effect on theoretically based measures of liquidity, such as price impact, and no significant effect on volatility.
-The results are robust if we rely on different control groups (German stocks included in DAX and MDAX), analyze dynamic effects or construct a control group by propensity score matching.
+To identify causality, we rely on a distinctive design of the tax, which is imposed on large French firms only, all listed on Euronext.
+This provides two reliable control groups (smaller French firms and foreign firms listed on Euronext) and allows us to use a difference-in-difference approach in order to isolate the impact of the tax from the other economic changes that have occurred simultaneously.
+We find that the STT has reduced stock trading, but we find no significant effect on theoretically based measures of liquidity, such as price impact, and no significant effect on volatility.
+The results are robust whether we rely on different control groups (German stocks listed on the Deutsche Börse), different datasets (firm-level or aggregated data), different periods (from one to six months), or different methodologies (propensity score matching, regression discontinuity design).

 Keywords: Financial transaction tax, Securities transaction tax, Tobin tax, Volatility, Liquidity, Financial regulation, Euronext

 Date posted: January 15, 2014 ; Last revised: June 26, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo2 in 0.297 seconds